guffre/git-gud-udp/README.md

 # git-gud-udp
 An attempt at reliable UDP transfer with fairly low overhead.
-Stores data in memory as a dict to maintain order, so dont send too large a file.
+No dependencies, written in 2.7

 # Packet Info
  [CHECKSUM]([PACKET_NUMBER][DATA])

  Currently, checksum is implemented as an MD5 hash of PACKET_NUMBER+DATA Packets are randomly sized between MIN_DATA_SIZE and MAX_DATA_SIZE.
+ This defaults to data sizes between 500 and 4082

- NOTE: The gudp protocol attempts to automatically handle sizes for you, so theres no need to specify size when `send()`ing or `recv()ing`.
-That said, a single `send()/recv()` gets stored in memory so your program should chunk data if youre sending/recieving something exceptionally large.
+ NOTE: The ggudp protocol automatically handle sizes for you, so theres no need to specify size when `send()`ing or `recv()ing`.
+That said, a single `send()/recv()` gets stored in memory (just like with TCP) so your program should chunk data if youre sending/recieving something exceptionally large.

+ `send()` and `recv()` will return `False` if data fails to transfer reliably.

  # Example Usage
  ## Client:
-     s = gudp("127.0.0.1", 8000)
+     s = GGUdp("127.0.0.1", 8000)
-     data = <arbitrary amount of data> # Ive tested with 60mb+ s.send(data)
+     data = <arbitrary amount of data>
+     s.send(data)

  ## Server:
-      s = gudp("0.0.0.0", 8000, True)
+      s = GGUdp("0.0.0.0", 8000)
+      s.bind()
       while True:
           data = s.recv()
           if data: